 To augment her “research,” Carrie, who also suffers from different forms of arthritis, tries a number of different treatments, closely observing the effect on her own body.
 She also entices friends to try some of these treatments, and together their carefully observed results form additional “researched” information which provides the basis for further articles and books.

 Carrie and her friends have performed “research” by questioning experts, observing patients, and trying different treatment modalities on themselves.

-That’s how Anthony di Fabio came to write several definitive books on achieving wellness from arthritis, as shown on our website in Rheumatoid Diseases Cured at Last, The Art of Getting Well, Arthritis: Little Known Treatments, and Arthritis: Osteoarthritis and Rheumatoid Disease Including Rheumatoid Arthritis.
+That’s how Anthony di Fabio came to write several definitive books on achieving wellness from arthritis: Rheumatoid Diseases Cured at Last, The Art of Getting Well, Arthritis: Little Known Treatments, and Arthritis: Osteoarthritis and Rheumatoid Disease Including Rheumatoid Arthritis.

 Sam was a practicing chiropractor who had the good fortune to work with medical doctors in the oncology (cancer) department in a medical hospital.
 His interest in solving the cancer problem grew out of their experimental research and eventually the central focus of his work became that of frequency resonance therapy.
 He apparently discovered a simple means of reproducing Royale Rife’s spectacular work.
 Sam’s work in frequency resonance therapy led him to do additional experimental work in many areas of health, including cancer, spinal cord injury such as spina bifida, atherosclerosis, Lyme arthritis disease, dissolving of internal scar tissue, and many infectious diseases.
 Despite extreme poverty and other hardships, Sam pursued his “research” quest with almost a religious fervor, and, indeed, Sam’s is a very religious man, believing that God has given him his wonderful healing insights.